timwarnock/best-practices-and-notes/good-teams.md

 + Mean-Time-To-Repair (MTTR)
 + *Change Failure Rate*

 More usefully, the first three (as a cluster) predict the *fourth measure*.
 In other words, the most stable systems (with the lowest failure rates) are the systems that have fast and most frequent deployments in a fully-automated CI/CD pipeline.
-A fully automated CI/CD pipeline is an essential and necesary piece of building quality software, but as we'll see, it's not so easy to do.
+A fully automated CI/CD pipeline is an essential and necesary piece of building quality software, but as we'll see, there's much more to consider.

 ### Negavitve Measures